shivendra6711/splunk-detection-rules/README.md

 ## Notes

-- Sanitized detections
+- Detection rules are created for learning and portfolio purposes.
-- No client data
+- No sensitive or production data included.
-- Educational use only